Aristotle said: “When the storytelling goes bad in society, the result is decadence”.

 The scale as mentioned above is accomplished partly due to the wonderful compounding I discussed earlier.
 Adding just a few ambassadors every month quickly results in exponential returns.

-Let’s assume we add just 1 influencer per month to our ambassador program vs working with 1 influencer monthly on a pay per post model.
+Let’s assume we add just 1 influencer per month to our ambassador program vs working with 1 influencer monthly on a pay per post model (although there are other ways to pay influencers).

 While it may seem to be a simple equation, many people disregard this when planning their influencer marketing efforts.
 Scale this to numbers like adding 25, 50, 100 ambassadors per month and you quickly see the compounding ROI.